NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Experiments

 \subsection{Comparison of Baselines on the Navigation Task}

 In this section, we focus on evaluating the performance changes of the baselines transferring from the simulation to the real in different navigation scenarios.
-Specifically, we will answer 3 questions. \begin{itemize} \item \textbf{Q1}: Does the data augmentation commonly used during navigation training still work to improve the generalization of the method? \item \textbf{Q2}: How are the performance of the sim2real baselines in different evaluation scenarios? \item \textbf{Q3}: What will happen on the performance of sim2real baselines if the robot moving speed changes greatly? \end{itemize}
+Specifically, we will answer 3 questions. \begin{itemize} \item \textbf{Q1}: Does the data augmentation commonly used during navigation training still work to improve the generalization of the method? \item {\textbf{Q2}: What impact do robot dynamics model and the LiDAR model have on sim2real?} \item \textbf{Q3}: How are the performance of the sim2real baselines in different evaluation scenarios? \item \textbf{Q4}: What will happen on the performance of sim2real baselines if the robot moving speed changes greatly? \end{itemize}